 - Bronco Transit is the bus system for students available at no additional charge.
 Students present their Bronco ID Cards to bus drivers and ride any route throughout the WMU campus.
 Students can track Bronco Transit buses using the real-time GPS system.

 - Kalamazoo Metro Transit is available free to WMU students.
 Metro Transit provides fixed-route public transit service to the greater Kalamazoo area, consisting of the cities of Kalamazoo, Portage and Parchment and the townships of Comstock, Cooper, Kalamazoo, Texas and Oshtemo.

-- Parking Services is an important office for students who bring vehicles to campus.
-All students, including freshmen, may bring their vehicles to campus if they wish, but must register them.
+- Parking services is an important office for students bringing vehicles to campus.
+All students, including freshmen, may to bring their vehicles to campus if they wish, but must register them.
 Parking passes for on-campus lots are available for purchase.